document.documentElement.className = document.documentElement.className.replace( 'no-js', 'js' );

 Bhutan is best known to the world as the last Shangri – la that has a rare combination of harmony and decree amidst a landscape of incredible beauty.
 It has also been known discreetly around the Globe and to most people, it is a hidden kingdom shrouded in mystery.
 It is cradled in the deep folds of the rich Himalayas which offer the flora and fauna, dazzling white peaks and lush valleys with stunning beauty and aesthetic grandeur.
 Nepal is one of the most beautiful countries on earth with friendliest people.
 All-inclusive Nepal and Bhutan tour might be the one you’re looking for.

-Staying in a homestay or Yoga retreat while traveling in Nepal allows you to experience a side of Nepal that no hotel can offer.
-Experience the ”real Nepal” and enjoy genuine hospitality in a beautiful family home with modern facilities.
+Whereas staying in a homestay or Yoga retreat while traveling in Nepal allows you to experience a side of Nepal that no hotel can offer.
+Experience the “real Nepal” and enjoy genuine hospitality in a beautiful family home with modern facilities.

 A Nepali cooking class is something you can continue to use and share for a lifetime at home or at gatherings.
 And the best thing is: this souvenir from Himalaya is no extra luggage and your friends and family will love it too!

 An element that is crucial in understanding the Bhutanese people is by getting a basic idea about Bhutan Buddhism Idealism which is enriched by the essence of Drukpa Kagyu School of Buddhism.
-It is a country that relies on farming and about 95% of the populations are subsistence farmers.
+It is a country that relies on farming and about 95% of the population are subsistence farmers.
 But this factor only has an added value and in present times Bhutan is classed as one of the most exotic destinations in the world.

 Bhutan has also made a name for itself for not having any traffic lights!
 It just adds a tad bit dynamism and this factor often arouses curiosity.
 Explore and unravel the untouched wonders of Bhutan for yourself.
 Witness the snow-capped mountains, emerald green landscapes, fascinating wildlife, and impressive Dzongs.